Installing Zoomdata Manually

 Step 3: Enable Zoomdata Services

-After you have activated the Zoomdata services, you need to do the following:
+After you have activated the Zoomdata services, you will need to take the following actions:

 - STEP 4: Configure the firewall